qj4chen/qj4chen.github.io/_posts/2021-10-31-plotly-intermediate.md

 ---

-# customize-financial-plotly-plot

->tutorials on further beautifying and adding more functionalities into the plotly plot created in the last tutorial for my wife
+> This tutorial is modified based on my repository [customize-financial-plotly-plot](https://github.com/qj4chen/customize-financial-plotly-plot) and focuses on further beautifying and adding more functionalities into the `plotly` plot created in the last tutorial for my wife.
+>
+> We know that adjusting and choosing among several parameters' combinations is a tedious and time-consuming work.
+So I hope the people who read this tutorial will not struggle to `button`-or-`layout`-related problems when plotting k-lines.

 In this tutorial, we will continue to dive into the world of `plotly`, a powerful toolkit that enables us to produce vivid interactive Python plot.

-First, let's recall what we have achieved in the last tutorial.
+First, let's recall what we have achieved in the last [tutorial](https://qj4chen.github.io/2021/10/28/plotly-simple/).

 I have created a repository named [`sample_plot`](https://qj4chen.github.io/sample_plot/) hosting a basic daily k-line plot, and by clicking the link you may be automatically redirected to the site.
 You may have noticed the plot is quite rough, since it could only exhibit a basic daily k-lines plot and the `x range bar` is too tall for a secondary/controlling part of a plot.
 What if we want to plot the k-lines of 5-days or 1-month and switch among those plots interactively by clicking some buttons as shown in the picture below.
-And we may also want to make the plot even more elegant to
+And we may also want to make the plot even more elegant to the original one provided by `eastmoney`, a Chinese giant financial company.

 ![pic](/img/kline_using_plotly_intermediate/east-money-k-lines.png)